-Develop the profession: On Saturday, we are teaming up with Pharmacy Management to deliver a pharmacy foundation essential skills boot camp.
-The boot camp will develop key management skills, for example, assertiveness, dealing with conflict, professional decision making and autonomy and how to build effective therapeutic relationships with your patients, health and social care professionals.
+Develop the profession: On Saturday, we are teaming up with Pharmacy Management to deliver a pharmacy foundation essential skills workshop.
+The workshop will develop key management skills, for example, assertiveness, dealing with conflict, professional decision making and autonomy and how to build effective therapeutic relationships with your patients, health and social care professionals.
 This will support delegates in their early years to be the best they can be, building a strong foundation for their career progression.
-The boot camp will be available only to RPS members and is capped at 30 delegates.
+The session will be available only to RPS members and is capped at 30 delegates.

 Getting ready for revalidation: Saturday afternoon we are delivering a session aimed at pharmacists from all sectors, examining how delegates can ensure they are ready for GPhC revalidation.
 This session will also enable delegates to engage with RPS Faculty, research and mentoring.